cfpb/consumerfinance.gov/DOCKER.md

 Ex.: `http://192.168.99.100:8000`

+# Common Docker Commands

+To enter into one of the containers, use the bash command.

+Ex: `docker-compose run --rm web bash`

+To connect to the mysql database, use the mysql command with the appropriate credentials.

+Ex: `docker-compose run --rm mysql mysql --host=mysql --database=v1 --user=v1 --password=password`

 # Making code changes locally

 After running `docker-compose up`, you should have a local folder apps/ with each of the optional cf-gov applications loaded.